 In some states, you can hire your spouse to be your aide.
 Some people even move states to be able to do this.
 Here’s a list of States That Allow Spouses as Aides

 If the disabled person is age 18+ this can be done in any state.
-If the disabled person is a child, this can be done in California and Minnesota.
+If the disabled person is a child, this can be done in California and Minnesota and Colorado.
+In some other states it is allowed under very limited circumstances.
 Some families move states to receive this service.
 If you know of other states where this is allowed, please comment below.

 This applies in two circumstances:

 - You are under age 18 and your aide is a parent

 Income to a spouse or parent can make your SSI check go down.
 This is called “deeming.”
 But there is a special rule for people in state home aide programs!
 The income will not be deemed.
 Your SSI caseworker probably won’t know this rule, so be sure to show it to them: Deeming In Home Support Services.
 Learn more about: SSI regs that can affect your check

 If you are in need of more caregiver hours, and your request is denied, you have the right to appeal and many appeals are successful.
 These guides have useful info even if you are in other states:

 - How I Appealed for More Medicaid Home Care Hours